Vishal-S-J/BASIC-JAVA/README.md

 CLASS

-Everything in Java is associated with classes and objects, along with its attributes and methods.
-For example: in real life, a person is an object.
-The person has attributes, such as weight and height, and methods, such as run and drive.
-A Class is like an object constructor, or a "blueprint" for creating objects.Consider a class person each person has a name, date of birth, quailification, age, etc.
+- Everything in Java is associated with classes and objects, along with its attributes and methods.
+- For example: in real life, a person is an object.
+- The person has attributes, such as weight and height, and methods, such as run and drive.
+- A Class is like an object constructor, or a "blueprint" for creating objects.
+- Consider a class person each person has a name, date of birth, quailification, age, etc.
 * Syntax (Creating a class)
 ```
 access_modifier class class_name {